Helm chart for OpenProject

 helm repo add openproject https://charts.openproject.org

-The namespace is optional, but we recommend it as it does make it easier to manage the resources created for OpenProject.
+The namespace is optional, but we highly recommend it as it does make it easier to manage the resources created for OpenProject.

 Configuration